 She came into my life in 2000, when I began dating her Jewish but unobservant son, whom I would marry.

 She had hair the color of apricots, read a book a day, spoke three languages and (I claimed) survived on dust and tea.
 She organized massive tours to the Berkshires every summer, headed up the Hadassah group at her temple, gave monthly book reviews, had run a camp for young women for years, shook the hand of Eleanor Roosevelt, and was married to Joseph, a New York Police Lieutenant, the love of her life.
 I never got to meet him.
 He died on Christmas day, 1999.
+She maintained a kosher home, but ate in restaurants, choosing carefully from the menu to keep the spirit of the law.

 When I had heart surgery, she would make a Mi Sheberach, a special prayer for health, at shul.
 When asked for my mother’s name (Mary), she would substitute Miriam.
 Close enough.
 She was, as my husband said, a big tent Jew.